-Pictured: (Top row L-R) Nick Sloan, Maija Hildebrand, Hon Mick Murray MLA Minister for Volunteering, Dr Megan Paull, Dan Minchin, Elizabeth Acason, Meredith Blais, Phillipa Wren.
+Pictured: (Top row L-R) Nick Sloan, Maija Hildebrand, Hon Mick Murray MLA, Dr Megan Paull, Dan Minchin, Elizabeth Acason, Meredith Blais, Phillipa Wren.
 (Bottom row L-R) Tina Williams, Esme Bowen, Craig Spencer, Vicki Pollard, Gemma Rapson.
 Absent (Sue Fielding).

 Volunteer Community Reference Group